microshare/microshare.github.io/docs/2/installer/quick-start/overview.md

 But for this, it is necessary to quickly understand what to install and why.

-To start our sensors use LoRaWan technology, to better understand this technology you can read more information here:
+To start our sensors use LoRaWan technology.
+To better understand this technology you can read more information here:

 ###### > [LoRaWan Technology](../../../technical/lorawan/lorawan-technology)

 This technology works like this:
 The sensor sends data via "Lora" to the gateway or to a public network.
-Thus the gateway or the public network LoRaWan are connected to the Internet via WIFI, Ethernet or 3G/4G/5G.
+This way, the gateway or the public network LoRaWan are connected to the Internet via WIFI, Ethernet or 3G/4G/5G.

 Then the data will be processed and used once in the cloud.